 A scissor joint in timber framing, also known as double-faced halved rabbeted oblique scarf splice, is a 2-way interlocking type of a scarf joint.
 The method of assembling the wood pieces not only guarantees the strength of the joint, but also makes the joint stand out aesthetically.
 The scissors joint can be used vertically or horizontally and is used both for decorative purposes as well as an element for stronger structural applications and supporting purposes.

 There are a few ways how to make a scissor joint.
 Depending on the size of the workpiece multiple tools can be used.
-These tools typically are, a circular saw, a table saw, a hand saw, a hand plane or a chisel.
+These tools typically are a circular saw, a table saw, a hand saw, a hand plane, or a chisel.
 These options or any combination thereof will provide the desired result.

 RELATED: